Who Are The Middle Class In The Philippines?

 In the Philippines, according to the most recent research done by National Statistical Coordination Board (now known as the Philippine Statistics Authority), only 3 out of 20 households belong to the middle-class population, with two-thirds of them residing in urban areas.
 The middle class plays within the gap between the poor and the rich, and based on these numbers, that line seems to be a lot thinner than what many of us perceived.

 The middle class is basically defined as the socioeconomic group between the affluent and the poor.
 In a more financially focused definition, the middle class is made up of those people who have the ability to choose their lifestyle, because they have just enough resources to do so without compromising their basic needs.
 In economics, this socioeconomic class is a crucial benchmark of a country’s economic standing, thus it is crucial for every country to have a wider base of the middle class than other classes.

-Quoting a line from the study conducted by the Philippine Institute of Development Studies reported in December 2018:
+Quoting a line from the study conducted by the Philippine Institute of Development Studies (PIDS) reported in December 2018: